 This course provides an introduction to work in the Healthcare sector, providing a valuable foundation for progression into higher level courses or employment.
 This course qualifies you to work as an assistant in health and social care settings.
-A compulsory part of the course is work placement and you will need to complete in the region of 100 hours to pass the course.
+A compulsory part of the course is work placement and you will need to complete in the region of 75 hours to pass the course.
 Work placement is organised by the work placement team.
 It is a full time course.
-You attend college three days per week and the other two days are out in placement.
+You attend college three days per week, and one day are out in placement.
 You will get the opportunity to work in a variety of social care settings.

 The minimum requirement is 4 GCSEs at grade D (Grade 3) or equivalent to include maths and English.

 In addition all students must: